 I’m going to be real with y’all.
 I love wine.
 I have a deep affinity for my evening glass while winding down after a long day with the kiddos.
 The tannins.
 Mouthfeel.
 Aromas.
 I love it all.
 I decided recently that I didn’t know enough about this beverage for how intensely I feel about it, so I started doing a ton of research and informing myself about all things wine.

 Thats when I came up with the idea of a Halloween Wine Tasting.
 One: to flex my newfound wine knowledge.
 Two: to spend time with friends.
 And Three: to celebrate this macabre time of year.
 I was delighted in how perfectly the event unfolded and how much fun we all had!

-All of that being said, I want to share with you guys everything I did to plan and host a spooky wine tasting in the hopes that you will plan your own, revel in some adult time and de-stress in the company of great friends.
-We deserve it Mamas!
+All of that being said, I want to share with you guys everything I did to plan and host a spooky Halloween wine tasting in the hopes that you will plan your own, revel in some adult time and de-stress in the company of great friends.
+We deserve it, Mamas!

-ALSO: We’ve made our Spooky Wine Tasting Trivia Printable available for FREE.
+ALSO: We’ve made our Halloween Wine Tasting Trivia Printable available for FREE.
 Simply scroll to the bottom.
 You’re welcome!

 Find a Sitter

 I was up in the air at first on whether or not to keep the kids at home or send them to the grandparents and now I am so glad I went with the latter.
 The luxury of uninterrupted conversation is one I don’t take for granted when my kids are gone.
 Plus, I’m not sure I would have been able to get through a detailed tasting with my two year old calling my name every 5 seconds.